 As of 2005, DEA and DST have agreed to some exciting additions to the research opportunities offered by SANAP.
 The research community is challenged to “break the ice” (without the S.A.
 Agulhas this time) and thrash out creative ideas and new directions.
 Researchers in the social sciences (politics, international relations, and sociologists), humanities (literary studies, visual arts and cultural studies) and law (Law of the Sea) as well as engineering can now participate in SANAP.

-Department of Environment, Fisheries and Forestry (DEFF, previously known as DEA) retained responsibility for all logistics and infrastructure.
+Department of Forestry, Fisheries and the Environment (DFFE, previously known as DEFF and DEA) retained responsibility for all logistics and infrastructure.
 Through SANAP, the department has maintained South Africa’s research presence in Antarctica and the Prince Edward Islands.
 The scientific data that is collected during voyages is critical to the understanding of amongst other things, the impacts of climate change and weather information associated with extreme events.

 The National Research Foundation (NRF) became the agency responsible for grant making on behalf of the Department of Science and Innovation (DSI, previously known as DST).
 SANAP slips neatly into the NRF’s vision of bringing knowledge to life, especially its aim of a prosperous South Africa and African continent both steeped in a knowledge culture and proud contributors to the well-being of humanity.

 South Africa maintains a station on Antarctica as well as on Marion and Gough Islands.
-These stations are managed and administered by DEFF.
+These stations are managed and administered by DFFE.

 South Africa’s involvement in Antarctica and the sub-Antarctic islands dates back to the earliest voyages of discovery, due to the then Cape of Good Hope’s position as a stopover for explorers, whalers and sealers.